Sacred Heart Cathedral, Wellington: Taonga

 Amongst the treasures of the cathedral are a 2 m kohatu whakairo (thinking stone – a carved rock of Oamaru stone) situated inside the cathedral entrance and a pou (a carved wooden pole) in the piazza in front of the cathedral.
 The taonga were gifts from Catholic Māori of the archdiocese and were installed in 1989.
 They were carved by Porirua master carver Lou Kereopa.
 The kohato whakairo consists of several layers as follows.
 At the base, the solid foundation represents the faith given by Jesus Christ; above that, the essentials of that faith are then shown in panels on each of the four sides of the stone (the seven sacraments, the Ten Commandments, the crucified Saviour within the Holy Trinity, and the fourth panel is the cathedral itself represented by the initials "J" and "M" for Jesus and Mary with two hearts).
 The next layer shows on each panel four figures representing four aspects of faith from none to the full believing Christian (whose face is full on with a full moko).
 Together these four figures support the suffering world over which stands the church bearing Christ's light to the nations.
 This light is represented by a globe which is the world encircled by a crown of thorns representing human suffering and disobedience, and the sacrifice of Jesus who gave his life that human beings may live and have eternal life.
 The structure is crowned by a church portraying the shelter and joyful hope that the gospel offers.
 The cross surmounting the kohatu whakairo symbolises all who follow the way of Jesus.

-Strengthening and fund-raising

-Sacred Heart Cathedral was closed on Friday 13 July 2018, after the discovery that its structural integrity was 15 per cent of the standard for a new building and that it was therefore a significant risk to occupants in the event of an earthquake.
-The building must be strengthened to at least 33 percent of the New Building Standard (NBS) before it is reopened.
-The strengthening of the cathedral is expected to be completed in 2023 to a high standard (100% of the NBS) with base isolation.